 Hours and hours of repetition on the training ground made Defoe one of the finest finishers of his era, his unpredictable movement and studious approach to goalscoring seeing him net 163 goals in the Premier League.

-His final venture, a return to Sunderland, lasted little more than weeks as Defoe called it quits this week.
-An infectious enthusiasm for goals defined his game from his very first appearance until his last, but the legs proved a little heavy as he creeps towards his 40th birthday.
+His final venture, a return to Sunderland, lasted little more than weeks as Defoe called it quits.
+An infectious enthusiasm for goals defined his game from his very first appearance until his last, but the legs proved a little heavy as he crept towards his 40th birthday.